FJValverde/Maxminplus_toolbox/README.md

 # Maxminplus_toolbox

 A Matlab attempt to define the algebraic structure of Max-min-plus algebra.
-These is the completed max-plus algebra dually isomorphic to the completed min-plus algebra.
+This is the completed max-plus algebra, dually isomorphic to the completed min-plus algebra.

 ## Instructions for installation